tympollack/n-cube/README.md

 [![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")](https://www.jetbrains.com/idea/)
 ___
 ### Version History
+* 3.4.12
+ * Bug fix: Merging columns between two cubes where they both added the same column value and had non-conflicting cell changes was getting reported as a merge conflict.
+This is fixed.
+ * More merge tests added, still more to come.
 * 3.4.11
  * All SQL queries now include the originating method name in a SQL comment before the query text.
 Helpful for performance monitoring.
  * NCubeJdbcPersisterAdaptor moved to Groovy and updated to use lambda function.
 This removed all the boiler plate code and makes the Adaptor code much smaller.